 How do we get started?

 Applications are accepted in October of each year.
-To enroll, a producer must file an application and information by October 31st.
+To enroll, you must file an application by October 31.

 Who can answer questions?